mckenna-stanford-pnnl/camp2ex_sip/README.md

 # CAMP2Ex Ice Phase Analysis - Model Simulations

-Analysis and visualization code for cloud microphysics simulations from the CAMP2Ex project, focusing on ice phase processes.
-This repository contains Jupyter notebooks for data processing and analysis of model simulations with outputs from the P3 (Predicted Particle Properties) microphysics scheme.
+Analysis and visualization code for cloud microphysics simulations from the CAMP2Ex project, focusing on ice phase processes w/ a novel SIP (drop fragementation upon freezing) parameterization using the DHARMA LES w/ both bin and bulk microphysics schemes.
+This repository contains Jupyter notebooks for data processing and analysis of model simulations with outputs from DHARMA and compared against in stiu aircraft observations from the NASA P-3B and SPEC Learjet aircraft during the NASA CAMP2Ex campaign.

 ## Quick Start